ygg-lang/oaks/examples/oak-clojure/readme.md

 ## 🎯 Overview

-Oak-clojure is a robust parser for Clojure, designed to handle complete Clojure syntax including modern features like macros, data structures, and functional programming constructs.
+Oak Clojure is a robust parser for Clojure, designed to handle complete Clojure syntax including modern features like macros, data structures, and functional programming constructs.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for code analysis and compilation.

 ## ✨ Features